SekoViper/portfolio/README.md

 # Personal Potfolio

 > This project is about Dameh Seko as a web developer.
+I am very passoinate about software.
+Get in touch with me through any of my handles listed below and i will be of help.
+See the technologies i can use below.

 ## Built With